-At Community Chiropractic, we ensure that our patients have a solid understanding of their condition allowing the individual to make an educated choice for their specialized course of care.
+Community Chiropractic ensures our patients have a solid understanding of their condition and options for their specialized course of care.

 How Do You Treat Scoliosis?

-Gravity is with us every day and it is the main driving force in scoliosis.
-Gravity pulls on the body and continually worsens the curve during growth spurts and, unfortunately, over a lifetime (especially for curves over 30 degrees).
+Gravity is with us every day, and the main driving force in scoliosis.
+Gravity pulls and continually worsens the curve during growth spurts and, unfortunately, over a lifetime (especially for curves over 30 degrees).
 Gravity pulls on the “long side” of the scoliosis which adds strain to the already long ligaments cartilage and disc.
 It causes the ligaments and soft tissue to get longer and weaker, making the scoliosis curve worse and a more permanent condition.

 Gravity always wins...unless there is a specific plan in place to neutralize it.
-Traditionally, scoliosis was treated with compressive cast bracing, or surgery when the curve was greater than 40 degrees or a high risk of progression.
-Smaller less severe curves were only monitored and treated when they became more severe.
+Traditionally, scoliosis has been treated with compressive cast bracing, or surgery.

 Today there is a more proactive approach than the previous “wait and see” methods.
 It is important to treat scoliosis curves BEFORE they progress rather than AFTER.
 Today treatments address scoliosis early on; there are non-invasive treatments that reduce the curves.
 They use scoliosis specific exercises consisting of spinal corrective postures in conjunction with activating the autonomic control of the spines alignment.
-Patients are treated with a customized neuromuscular re-education exercise program that includes treatment on whole body vibration equipment combined with scoliosis specific exercises.
+Patients are treated with a customized neuromuscular re-education exercise program.

-A Scoliroll, spinal orthotic (see pictured below) if incorporated, is placed to support the curve, remodeling the ligaments, tendons and re-educating the muscles.
+A Scoliroll, spinal orthotic (see pictured below) is placed to support the curve, remodeling the ligaments, tendons and re-educating the muscles.
 Early-intervention is essential to correct and re-establish smaller more stable curves.

 ScoliBrace™…3D DESIGN FOR A 3D CONDITION